Windows server security best practices

 Disable as many rules on the firewall as possible.
 Disabling rules means that fewer ports are open and listening over the public interface, which limits the server’s exposure to anyone trying to gain access to it.

 For those ports that must be open, limit access to the server by whitelisting IP addresses in those specific rules.
-Add the IP address from your local home or office computer to the whitelist, even if your ISP provides dynamic public IP addresses that change over time.
+Add the IP address from your local home or office computer to the whitelist, even if your internet service provider (ISP) provides dynamic public IP addresses that change over time.
 You can make changes to the firewall rules as needed from the Cloud Control Panel by logging in to the server remotely via the console and adding a new IP address.

 By limiting access to the server via IP address whitelisting, you can ensure that users who need access to the server have it, but those who don’t are blocked from those open ports.
 The most typical ports that need to be open in the Windows firewall for web hosting on a cloud server are as follows: